ietf-rats/draft-labiod-rats-attester-groups/draft-labiod-rats-attester-groups.md

 An Attester Group is by definition a dynamic entity.
 Attesters can join or leave the group, in contrast to Composite Devices that have a static composition with a pre-defined set of Attesting Environments and fixed parameters.
 The dynamic nature of an Attester Group allows for the flexibility to tailor group parameters.
-This kind of flexibility facilitates the implementation of various group aggregation schemes that can optimize the resources required to conduct remote attestation procedures for large device groups.
+This kind of flexibility facilitates the implementation of various group attestation schemes that can optimize the resources required to conduct remote attestation procedures for large device groups.
-A new mechanism not based on a composition of evidence could be defined.
  A composite device is an entity composed of multiple sub entities.
 Each sub entity is an Attester.
 In a composite device we can have multiple Attesters with a Lead Attester.
 The Attesters are appraised via the main Lead Attester's help.
 The lead Attester generates Evidence about the layout of the whole composite device, while sub-Attesters generate Evidence about their respective (sub-)modules.